-The purpose of this working document is to provide updated Information to the Board and the Association and teachers and Administrators in implementing and working with the provisions of the melded 2013 - 2019 Collective Agreement.
-These provisions include the previous 2011 - 2013 Collective Agreement, the previous 2006 - 2011 Collective Agreement, the 2001 - 2004 Provincial Collective Agreement, the previous 1998 - 2001 RSD - RTA Collective Agreement, legislative changes and the 2013-2019 Provincial Agreement.
+The purpose of this working document is to provide updated Information to the Board and the Association and teachers and Administrators in implementing and working with the provisions of the melded 2019 - 2022 Collective Agreement.
+These provisions include the previous 2013 - 2019 Collective Agreement, the previous 2011 - 2013 Collective Agreement, the previous 2006 - 2011 Collective Agreement, the 2001 - 2004 Provincial Collective Agreement, the previous 1998 - 2001 RSD - RTA Collective Agreement, legislative changes and the 2019-2022 Provincial Agreement.